angular/angular/aio/content/guide/forms-overview.md

 ## Data flow in forms

-When building forms in Angular, it's important to understand how the the framework handles data flowing from the user or from programmatic changes.
+When building forms in Angular, it's important to understand how the framework handles data flowing from the user or from programmatic changes.
 Reactive and template-driven forms follow two different strategies when handling form input.
 The data flow examples below begin with the favorite color input field example from above, and they show how changes to favorite color are handled in reactive forms compared to template-driven forms.

 ### Data flow in reactive forms